-Finally, to increase clarity on the status of NbS implementation, the Impact section of the inaugural ENACT NbS Goals Report will focus on the ENACT NbS Goals and set the knowable baselines for their achievement.
-The achievement of the ENACT Goals will be facilitated through the 'ENACT-ing a Billion' Campaign.
-In this initial report the section has been developed in collaboration with the IUCN Contributions for Nature Platform, with its current capacity to track IUCN member contributions to carbon sequestration and biodiversity net gain, and track beneficiaries along with other possible adaptation indicators.
+Finally, to increase clarity on the status of NbS implementation, the Impact section of the inaugural ENACT NbS Goals report will focus on the ENACT NbS Goals and set the knowable baselines for their achievement.
+The achievement of the ENACT Goals will be facilitated through the 'EN-ACT-ing a Billion' Campaign.
+In this initial report the section has been developed in collaboration with the IUCN Contributions for Nature platform, with its current capacity to track IUCN Member contributions to carbon sequestration and biodiversity net gain, and track beneficiaries along with other possible adaptation indicators.

-Overall, this report represents a roadmap towards the partnership's annual 'State of ENACT NbS Goals' Reports, which will be central to this goal by providing clear cross-policy messaging and good practice analysis of NbS.
+Overall, this report represents a roadmap towards the Partnership's annual 'State of ENACT NbS Goals' reports, which will be central to achieving ENACT's vision by providing clear cross-policy messaging and good practice analysis of NbS.

-State of Knowledge on ENACT NbS Goals
+SYNTHESIS State of Knowledge on ENACT NbS Goals